-Mozilla’s Thunderbird is my choice for email.
-I use it all day every day, and I can heartily recommend it as an often more powerful and capable replacement for mail programs like Outlook Express, Windows Live Mail and many other desktop email applications.
+Mozilla’s Thunderbird is my choice for a desktop email program.
+I use it all day every day, and I can heartily recommend it as an often more powerful and capable replacement for many email programs, including those that come with Windows.

 Become a Patron of Ask Leo! and go ad-free!